iluvjava/Maths/AMATH 501/Vector Calculus/Arch Length.md

 ---
 ### Parameterization

-Sometimes, we want to travel along the curve steadily, and that is why we have the idea of arch length Paramaterization.
+Sometimes, we want to travel along the curve steadily, and that is why we have the idea of arch length Parameterization

 So this is going to be given by the formula, it's like: